cunybpl/nycet_pnp/src/content/guides/plants/hot-water-heating-plant.md

     </tbody>
 </table>

-## HWH Plant Measurement Point Locations
+### Hot-Water Heating Plant Measurement Point Locations

 The measurement locations for a HWH plant are schematically shown in Figure 2.